raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 2. That has a method, `toString`
 3. That returns `"foo"`

 Everyone agrees on the first two points, but OO programmers are split on the third point.
-Some say that a `Foo` is defined to return `"foo"`, others say that it returns `"foo"` by *default*, but any subclass of `Foo` can override this,a nd it could return anything, raise an exception, or erase your hard drive and email 419 scam letters to everyone in your contacts, you can't tell unless you examine an individual object that happens to be declared to be a `Foo` and see how it actually behaves.
+Some say that a `Foo` is defined to return `"foo"`, others say that it returns `"foo"` by *default*, but any subclass of `Foo` can override this, and it could return anything, raise an exception, or erase your hard drive and email 419 scam letters to everyone in your contacts, you can't tell unless you examine an individual object that happens to be declared to be a `Foo` and see how it actually behaves.

 When the Java language was released, it was virtual-by-default, but it didn't ignore this question.
 Java introduced the `final` keyword.
 When a method was declared `final`, it was *illegal to override it*, and if you tried, you got a compiler error.